monkeyatcomputer/bundoorascouts.org/_pages/about-us/covid-19.md

 ## Current Restrictions

-Victoria, including Metropolitan Melbourne, has moved to a COVIDSafe Summer from February 27.
+Victoria, including Metropolitan Melbourne, has returned to a COVIDSafe Summer from February 27.

+**Scouting can return to COVIDSafe Summer restrictions.
+Sleepovers and accommodation are now limited to 30 people in a single indoor space and face masks only need to be worn in high risk locations or where 1.5m physical distancing cannot be maintained for an extended period.**

 ### Bundoora Scout Hall